Friday, March 31, 2017

 St. Tammany Parish has a lot to offer in scenic swamp tableaus and backwoods wildlife environments, and Akers is just one of dozens of artists and photographers who have sought to capture its beauty on film and on canvas for the rest of the world to enjoy.

 In addition to wildlife scenes, John produced his bayou country works.
 His very intricate paintings of oyster boats, shrimp trawlers, and peaceful bayous and water ways are in ever-increasing demand.
 Says John: 'I felt the need to record these scenes through my paintings before their innocent beauty is lost to encroaching civilization.
-Because of my feelings for these subjects, I am able to paint with both emotion and realism.'
+Because

 Akers' works are on display in many fine galleries in Louisiana, Texas, Florida, Mississippi, Alabama and Georgia.
 His works also hang in thousands of homes and offices throughout the Unites States.
 Johns paintings are in collections in England, Australia, South America, Mexico, Africa, Europe, Russia, Japan and in many other countries.
-He is listed in American Artists of Renown, the book of who's who in American art."
+He is listed in American Artists of Renown, the book of who's who in American art.

 John Akers (1944-2006)

 According to Artworks of Louisiana website, Akers was known for his unique style and palette.
 His prints and paintings are instantly recognizable regardless of where they are displayed.
 Jack, as he was known by his friends, produced wildlife scenes, bayou country works, oyster boats, shrimp trawlers, and peaceful waterways in ever increasing demand.
-He was also one of the few artists that still created copper plate etchings.
-Jack always stated that "Because of my feelings for these subjects I am able to paint with emotion and realism."Stamps and Prints

 His painting of a jaguar at a Mayan temple in Belize was selected for one of the country's conservation stamps.
 It was entitled "Spirit Guardian."